 a.
-When infractions result in assignment of 15 or more hours of detention, or b.
+When infractions result in assignment of 15 or more demerits, or b.
 A serious violation of school rules:

 Strict probation is reserved for a major violation of school rules and is a formal notice and warning to a student and her or his parents.